nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Adds a new student into the database with the given name and NUSNET ID.
 * Adds the student into the specified groups if applicable.
 If group does not already exist, a new group would be created.
 * Adds tags to the student if applicable.
+Tag name has to be one alphanumeric word.
 * NUSNET ID input cannot already exist in the student list.

 Examples: